Patrick Muyaya Katembwe: Political career

 Muyaya began his political career in 2005 when he joined the staff of Pius Isoyongo Lofete, second rapporteur for the transitional national assembly.
 He later became Lofete's political advisor, serving in that post until 2006.
 In 2007, he became a communications advisor for the Cabinet of Prime Minister Antoine Gizenga.

 One year later, he became principal advisor in charge of communications and the press for the Prime Minister's office under Adolphe Muzito, occupying that post until 2011.

 Member of Parliament

-In the 2011 Democratic Republic of the Congo general election Muyaya was elected a member of parliament for Kinshasa Funa 2 district.
+In the 2011 Democratic Republic of the Congo general election Muyaya was elected a member of parliament from the Kinshasa II (Funa) district.
 He was elected on the party list of the Unified Lumumbist Party.

 Muyaya was re-elected in the 2018 Democratic Republic of the Congo general election.

 Government spokesman

 In April 2021 he was appointed as government spokesman in the new DRC government.

 Other political activities

 He served as first secretary of the office of the rapporteur for the provisional bureau of the National Assembly from February to April 2012, and later served as assistant rapporteur for the Foreign Relations commission of the National Assembly.

 Since July 2016, he is also the leader of the Network of Young Parliamentarians of the Democratic Republic of Congo.